Prerequisites

 SAP HANA Cloud

 An SAP HANA Cloud instance (preferably shared and accessible from the provider subaccount) is required.
-The Instance ID of the database must be noted for usage in relevant workloads.
-SAP HANA Schemas & HDI Containers service must also be entitled for the provider subaccount.
+Note the Instance ID of the database for use in relevant workloads.
+The SAP HANA Schemas & HDI Containers service must also be entitled for the provider subaccount.

 SAP Service Manager service

-The SAP Service Manager service allows CAP to retrieve schema-(tenant-)specific credentials to connect to the SAP HANA Cloud database.
+The SAP Service Manager service allows CAP to retrieve schema- (tenant-) specific credentials for connecting to the SAP HANA Cloud database.